-It's important to note the way we use and perceive the safety of public spaces are unique and specific to our lived experiences.
+The way we use and perceive the safety of public spaces are unique and specific to our lived experience.
 Evidence shows that women are more likely to feel unsafe in public spaces and feel as though a space is not designed with them in mind.
-This is particularly true for women who experience other intersecting forms of marginalisation.18
+This is particularly true for women who experience other intersecting forms of marginalisation, such as those who identify as LGBTQIA+, women from migrant backgrounds, older women, Aboriginal and Torres Strait Islander women and women with a disability.

-Our strategies What we know works Our initiatives How we will deliver this Create safe, vibrant and welcoming public spaces through inclusive placemaking Ensure public spaces look and feel safe and welcoming for the whole community.
-Strengthen community connection with public places to increase feelings of belonging and safety.
+Our strategies What we know works Our initiatives How we will deliver this Create safe, vibrant and welcoming public spaces through inclusive placemaking Ensure public spaces look and feel safe and welcoming for the whole community. placemaking Strengthen community connection with public places to increase feelings of belonging and safety.
 Ensure Frankston City's Centre and other activity centres are vibrant, activated and highly valued.
-Ensure public spaces are well planned, maintained and managed to reduce risk and improve perceptions Deliver high standards of cleanliness and maintenance of public places to enhance visual amenity and minimise hazards and risk of injury. of safety Deliver a well maintained CCTV network.
+Ensure public spaces are well planned, maintained and managed to reduce risk and improve perceptions of safety Deliver high standards of cleanliness and maintenance of public places to enhance visual amenity and minimise hazards and risk of injury. or safety Deliver a well maintained CCTV network.
 Deliver education and awareness raising of how the community can maintain safe and attractive public spaces.
 Provide well planned and maintained community infrastructure that is safe, inclusive and accessible.
 Improve the safety and accessibility of public transport and roads for all users, including pedestrians and cyclists Develop policies and plans that improve the safety of roads and shared pathways for all users, including pedestrians and cyclists.
-Deliver education and awareness raising campaigns that promote road safety.
+Cyclists Deliver education and awareness raising campaigns that promote road safety.
 Promote safe and inclusive online environments and digital security Drive continuous improvement of Council's digital platforms to ensure a safe and enjoyable online customer experience.
 Ensure Council's social media spaces are safe and enjoyable for the community to engage in.
 Promote and support education, awareness raising and activities to improve online safety and digital security within the community.